Nonggirrnga Marawili: Printmaking

+Regular painting and critical acclaim

-While she began her career in the 1990s, Marawili only began painting regularly in 2005.
-After encouragement from the art-coordinator Will Stubbs, she created Wititj (2005) and Untitled (2005) which demonstrate her ability to not paint strictly traditional designs but rather subtly reference them.
+While she began her career in the 1990s, Marawili began painting regularly only in 2005.
+After encouragement from the art-coordinator Will Stubbs, she created Wititj (2005) and Untitled (2005) which demonstrate her ability to avoid painting the strictly traditional designs but rather subtly reference them.
+She claimed that these patterns were from her heart and mind, not depictions of sacred clan designs.
 Works like these demonstrate Nonggirrnga's Yolngu ability to "acknowledge that change happens on the surface [and] embrace it imaginatively and productively.
 But...view the principles and laws laid down by the ancestral beings as an eternal template that underpins their stewardship of their country."

 In 2011 she began to paint at the courtyard of Buku-Larrnggay Mulka Centre.
+This gave her the ability to explore and experiment to find her personal art style.
 Marawili reached acclaim soon after her 2013 exhibit And I am still here held at Alcaston Gallery in Melbourne which featured fifteen paintings and four larrakitj (memorial poles).
-These painted works featured in this exhibit combine elements of Djapu designs, such as cross-hatching and lattice (like that of traditionally woven twigs), and Madarrpa, such as diamonds.
+These painted works featured in this exhibit combine elements of Djapu designs, such as cross-hatching and lattice (like that of traditionally woven twigs), and Madarrpa, such as diamonds (also associated with the Yirritja moiety).
 These works also share the theme of hunting, seen through the subject matter of teacups, teapots, and dilly-bags.
 Despite traditionally-based themes, Marwili still claimed that these are designs of her own, not traditional.
+Madarrpa clan leader Djambawa Marawili said of these designs, "you can see the pattern [of the Madarrpa miny’tji ].
+They are not the patterns, but the country is still speaking through her.”
 In a 2013 interview she stated that the fire she painted is "just an ordinary fire, not a Madarrpa fire".
 In 2015 she had her Manhattan debut with her diptych Baratjala (2014) at the James Cohan Gallery in the exhibit All Watched Over.